 The Careful Calculator

-She's openly discussed her struggles with perfectionism during her interview with Dr. K on HealthyGamer.
-Four minutes in, she started crying while talking about the pressure to always be "on."
+She's openly discussed her struggles with perfectionism during her May 2020 interview with Dr. K on HealthyGamer.
+Four minutes in, she started crying when Dr. K suggested she had "gotten away from her real identity."
+She admitted she hadn't spent enough time building an identity independent of the online persona she created during her formative years.

-"I've been playing every large, trending game and haven't felt as passionate or excited about participating in the rat race that is streaming," she admitted.
+"I've been playing every large, trending game and haven't felt as passionate or excited about participating in the rat race that is streaming," she said.

-That's Type 6 stress showing: when anxious, they can fall into Type 3 patterns of chasing external validation and image management.
-The "rat race" language is telling—she's aware of the trap and actively fighting it.
+That's Type 6 stress in action.
+When anxious, they fall into Type 3 patterns of chasing external validation.
+The "rat race" language is telling.
+She's aware of the trap and actively fighting it.

 The Boundary Builder